Who are we?

 Vision

-MWIFMA aims to become a key partner in the collaborative management of natural aquatic and oceanic resources based on conservation principles, in order to ensure the sustainability and integrity of ecosystems for generations to come.
-MWIFMA is determined to constitute a hub of exchange and consultation for its members, while promoting the development, autonomy and innovation in Mi’gmaq and Maliseet fisheries, while favoring the integration of indigenous traditional knowledge in the scientific approach.
+MWIFMA aims to become a leader and key partner in the collaborative management of aquatic and ocean natural resources, whose guiding principles are based on the conservation and sound management of ecosystems, in order toensure their sustainability and integrity for generations to come.
+In addition, MWIFMA is determined, through an increased presence, to constitute a hub for the exchange of information and consultation for its members, and aims to promote Mi’gmaq and Wolastoqey fisheries development, autonomy and innovation, while favoring the integration of indigenous knowledge into the scientific approach.

 Name and logo